Candidates for Ohio township office — as a trustee or fiscal officer — must be a resident of the township in which they are running for election.

 Township officials are elected on a nonpartisan ballot in the November general election, in odd-numbered years.
 The filing fee for candidates is $10.

-Township trustees and fiscal officers serve four-year terms, unless an official retires or steps down, at which point someone is appointed to carry out the remainder of the term.
+Township trustees and fiscal officers serve four-year terms unless an official retires or steps down, at which point someone is appointed to carry out the remainder of the term.
 Term of office for a township trustee begins Jan.
-1 following election, and township fiscal officers start April 1 after election.
+1 following the election, and township fiscal officers start April 1 after the election.

 Township trustees and fiscal officers must take an oath of office.
 That oath is administered by an elected or appointed official.

 Tate Township Elected Officers-

 Tate Township Trustee meetings are held each month on the 2nd Tuesday at 7:00 p.m.at the Township meeting room located at 149 North East Street, Bethel.